fastlane/docs/docs/generated/actions/get_version_number.md

 > This action will return the current version number set on your project.
+It first looks in the plist and then for '$(MARKETING_VERSION)' in the build settings.

 get_version_number ||